blocknotes/rails_admin_extended_fields/README.md

 Features:

-- nested sortable tabs
+- load fields css classes from models

-- load fields css classes from model
+- nested sortable tabs (with drag and drop)

-- nested_list: has_many associations alternative view (list and accordion)
+- *nested_list*: has_many associations alternative views (list and accordion)

-- nested_one: has_one associations alternative view
+- *nested_one*: has_one associations alternative view

 Notes:

-- nested_list and nested_one don't support creating new records and deleting existing ones
+- *nested_list* and *nested_one* don't support creating new records and deleting existing ones

 ## Install